equinor/res2df/docs/csv2res.rst

 csv2res
 =======

-Some of the modules inside res2df is able to write .DATA files from dataframes (in the format dumped by res2df).
-This makes it possible to produce .DATA files in any application that can write CSV files, and use this tool to convert it into reservoir simulator files, or it can facilitate operations/manipulations of an existing deck using any tool that can work on CSV files, by first running res2csv on an input file,
+Some of the modules inside res2df is able to write :term:`.DATA files<.DATA file>` from dataframes (in the format dumped by res2df).
+This makes it possible to produce :term:`.DATA files<.DATA file>` in any application that can write CSV files, and use this tool to convert it into reservoir simulator files, or it can facilitate operations/manipulations of an existing deck using any tool that can work on CSV files, by first running res2csv on an input file,